Electronics Recycling & Other Special Recyclables

 How to Recycle Electronics

-As of January 24, 2013, by law Penn Waste is no longer allowed to collect your electronic waste.
+As of January 24, 2013, by law Penn Waste is no longer allowed to collect your covered devices.

-Below is a list of resources you may contact to legally dispose of your electronic waste and participate in electronics recycling:
+Below is a list of resources you may contact to legally dispose of your covered devices and participate in electronics recycling:

 - York PA and Surrounding Areas